jonnyhoeven/justme.dev/projects/gitops-workshop.md

 This also applies to pods, when a pod is draining it will not accept new connections and will gracefully terminate.
 **Don't delete pods when there is no other replica, use the drain command.**

-### Persistent Volumes Claims and Storage Classes

-It's important to note that k3s is a lightweight Kubernetes distribution and does not come with most storage classes.
-Most of these classes are provided by the cloud provider or need to be installed manually when on bare metal.

 ### Difference between k3s and k8s

 K3s is a lightweight Kubernetes distribution.
-It is a fully compliant Kubernetes distribution some differences.

-K3S is a lightweight Kubernetes distribution.
-It is a fully compliant Kubernetes distribution with some differences.
+It's a fully compliant Kubernetes distribution with some differences.

 It's a perfect candidate for edge computing, IoT and CI/CD.
-It's lightweight, easy to install and has a small footprint.
+It's easy to install and has a small footprint.

-K8S contains a lot of features in the default build that are not always needed, helm charts for most missing k3s features can also be installed via helm charts.
+K8S contains a lot more features that are not always needed.

 Some feature differences: